GospelSounders/adventhymnals/content/02.christ-in-song/08.601-700/06.651-660/07.Our-Banner/docs.md

 ---
+title: |
-title: 657.
-Our Banner
+    657. Our Banner - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 657.
+Our Banner.
+Brightly gleams our banner, Pointing to the sky, Waving wand'rers onward, To their home on high; Journ'ying o'er the desert, Gladly thus we pray, And with hearts united, Take our heav'nward way.
+Chorus: Brightly gleams our banner, Pointing to the sky, Waving wand'rers onward To their home on high.
+    keywords:  |
-    keywords: Christ in Song, Our Banner, Brightly gleams our banner, Brightly gleams our banner
+        Christ in Song, adventhymnals, advent hymnals, Our Banner, Brightly gleams our banner.
+Brightly gleams our banner,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 657. OUR BANNER
+####  Christ in Song,

 ```txt
 1.